 7.2.2 The evaluation of faculty members who are scheduled for an evaluation during a given academic year shall be conducted in either the Fall or Spring semester (except tenure-track) of that year as determined by the assigned administrator.
 Timelines for evaluations of short-term courses will be arranged by the Office of Instruction and the peer evaluation committee.

 7.2.3 The final evaluation report with accompanying documents shall be reviewed by the evaluator and the faculty member in a post-evaluation conference.
-See Appendix G for evaluation component deadlines.

-7.2.4 The completed evaluation shall be forwarded to the Office of Instruction within 3 working days of the end of the semester in which the evaluation was conducted and shall include:
+7.2.4 The completed evaluation shall be forwarded to the Office of Instruction and shall include:

 The Faculty Self Evaluation form;